Lessons learned: Why you should use Microservices Architecture for your applications

 A simple – and frankly, quite obvious – answer lies within the definition itself.
 A small service with a single focus is easier to understand and therefore maintain.
 The business’ complexity should be kept within a single domain (or even smaller).
-The exact boundaries are not set in stone, but should be set and kept nevertheless, so that there is no dilution of the business reason for a single Microservice.
+The exact boundaries are not set in stone but should be set and kept nevertheless so that there is no dilution of the business reason for a single Microservice.

 2. Many small services

-When we have a number of small components in an architecture that have to work together to expose a complete business application, we have to keep a sharp eye on the interactions between these parts.
+When we have a number of small components in an architecture that has to work together to expose a complete business application, we have to keep a sharp eye on the interactions between these parts.
 This is where the complexity of a single big application manifests itself, even if we can’t see it.
-This complexity has to be designed and maintained with the same rigour and passion as the individual services.
+This complexity has to be designed and maintained with the same rigor and passion as the individual services.
 Another benefit of these small services is that we can easily scale them individually, making it possible for the backing servers to be used more effectively.

 3. Many hands make light work

 Less obvious maybe, are the benefits gained by making sure we have small individual services.
 A benefit of a small service is that it, when created correctly, can be horizontally scaled; where we run multiple instances of the same services that share the load.
-When we make full use of orchestration platforms, we can even have services scale up and down automatically when the demand on the service changes.
+When we make full use of orchestration platforms, we can even have services scale up and down automatically when the demand for the service changes.

 4. Single team with one focus

-“The organizational structure reflects the type of applications you create” is a mantra repeated throughout the industry, and one we at INFO take to heart.
+“The organizational structure reflects the type of applications you create” is a mantra repeated throughout the industry and one we at INFO take to heart.
 We make sure we have multi-disciplinary teams that can fully focus on delivering the business logic to the Microservices that deliver the application.